 In a West African village where Islam rules, these Christian missionaries

-first build strong relationships and become like family, or risk
+must first build strong relationships and become like family, or risk

 their Muslim friends ever knowing the truth about who Jesus is.